vmware/chap/README.md

 memory growth, can identify some forms of corruption, and  supplements a debugger by giving the status of various memory locations.

-`chap` currently supports only glibc malloc and the allocator used for cpython.
+`chap` currently supports glibc malloc and the allocator used for cpython.
-It does not support jemalloc or tcmalloc.
+It has tentative support of tcmalloc but that is not at all well tested.
+It has partial support for golang, also not at all well tested as yet, but the support for golang will not work for leak analysis.
+There is as yet no support for jemalloc.

 ## Motivation